abhishekshyp/financial-economics/Week1_BuildYourFinancialLife/assignmentWeek1.md

 ## Teams

-Work **individually or in a team of your choice, up to a maximum of 3 students.** All members are expected to contribute across the four extensions, not split the work into silos and never talk to each other.
+Work **individually or in a team of your choice, up to a maximum of 3 students.** All members are expected to contribute across the four extensions.

 ---